Interlincx/adnet-onboarding/README.md

   - What you’ve done to attempt to solve it
   - What you think could solve it
   - What you are asking to do

+## When looking for alternatives

+Things to consider and ask yourself when looking for alternate approaches to anything.

+- What are some problems with current approach?
+- Does the alternate approach solve problems we have?
+- What is the complexity of the alternate approach?
+  - Amount of time it may require to implement the alternate approach.
+  - Consider mental overhead as well.
+- How better are the results when compared with current approach?
+- What are the other issues that may arise with alternate approach?
+  - Potential issues such as effects on other parts of app, third party tools, performance etc.
+- Will we lose anything that we currently have when using a particular alternative?
+  - Look for compromises.